klayrHQ/klayr-core/docs/commands/transaction.md

   -a, --params=params                            Creates transaction with specific params information

   -d, --data-path=data-path                      Directory path to specify where node data is stored.
 Environment
-                                                 variable "LISK_DATA_PATH" can also be used.
+                                                 variable "KLAYR_DATA_PATH" can also be used.

   -f, --file=file                                The file to upload.
                                                  Example: